The Power of Connection: Building Strong Relationships with Yourself and Others

 • Share feelings with someone you trust.
 When building a deeper connection and becoming vulnerable, pick your most trusted source first, like a close friend or family member.

-Build Connections, Change Your Life!
+Build Meaningful Connections, Change Your Life!

 a group of people standing on top of a hill.